Dwayne232001/Transcript_Reader_2_Methods/README.md

 4)You are good to go!!!!!<br>
 <br>
 The main problem with this output is that it is not ordered and thus the data which you get will need to be refined alot using different<br>
-modules like regex etc. This is why I have chosen "Method 2" as my means of getting ordered data from a transcript.<br>
+modules like regex etc. This is why I have chosen "Method 2" as my means of getting ordered data from a transcript.
 <br>
 <h2>Method 2:</h2>
 Method 2 is much better than Method 1 as I will be obtaining the output in the form of a data frame which is organised to some extent and will need a little refining